Kyriosity/convert-smth/readme+/dev_concerns.md

-# Overall development concepts
+# Overall development concerns
 That's what i learned from numerous corporate and tailor-made projects, and would like to share.&nbsp;&nbsp;&nbsp;<sup>**_d**</sup>

 &nbsp;&nbsp;<sup>**_d**</sup><sub>&nbsp;&nbsp;Disclaimer:&nbsp;Do not treat this project as a pure sample.
-Due to the lack of time and hunge amount of coding/refactoring i couldn't follow all those practicies alone.</sub>
+Due to the lack of time and huge amount of coding/refactoring i couldn't follow all those practicies alone.</sub>

 ## Naming code entities
 Names of libraries, packages (assemblies), classes, methods, vars - it's the ultimate challenge: intricate and time consuming for the whole team.&nbsp;&nbsp;<sup>**_t**</sup>\
 However the benefits are
-+ collaboration, common comprehension of a domain that result in 'common tongue' throughout the team
++ collaboration, common comprehension of a domain that result in 'common tongue' throughout the team. which in that turns unite the team more than one expects
-+ sound architecture and self-descriptive APIs
++ sound architecture and self-descriptive code
++ less code, and of better quality
 + inspiration for Test Driven Development
-+ escape from piles of requirements, specifications and other papers that are hard to follow but easy to misunderstood, forget, but mostly ignored
++ escape from piles of reqs, specs, other papers that are hard to follow but easy to misunderstood, forget, but mostly ignored
 + reduced time to get on a project for a newcomer

-Well, under time pressure even the best expert will name logics classes as *services*, *helpers*, *utils* but would be barely proud of that.
+Well, under time pressure even the best expert will name logics classes as *services*, *helpers*, *utils*, *handlers* but would be barely proud of that.

 &nbsp;&nbsp;<sup>**_t**</sup><sub>&nbsp;&nbsp;The team aren't only developers but customers, testers, and, sure, end users</sub>